Graffiland/github_practice_2023_2/README.md

 For your assignment, answer the following questions

 1. What is git and github?
 (Bernice)
-Git is a tool or software used to manage or keep track of source data history while Github is a cloud based location or service where these source data history are saved in repositories and managed.
+Git is a tool or software used to manage or keep track of source data history.
+While Github is a cloud based location or service where these source data history are saved in repositories and managed.

 2. What is a repository?(Lovis)